The Outcasts of Granny Flats

 “Maybe we should have stayed in town and applied for rental assistance,” said Cousin William to his companions.
 “Or maybe Section Eight?”

 Suddenly all ears turned toward the parking area.
 Another car had pulled up and a young man got out, raised the hood and shook his head.
 Brokeworse recognized him, it was Tom Innosante, another card player he knew and had faced off against.
 Brokeworse stepped out from the overhang and approached him with a wave of his hand.
 Young Tom smiled.
 “Hi John.
 Haven’t seen you since Barona… or was it Viejas?
 You took me to the cleaners at the poker table.”

 Brokeworse informed him of their predicament and asked if Tom had any food with him.
-“Got a jar of peanut butter and a bunch of plastic spoons so we won’t have to share and risk transmitting a virus,” replied Tom before he turned back to the car.
-“I’m not going any further this evening,” he said frowning.
-“Looks like major engine issues.
+“Got a jar of peanut butter and a bunch of plastic spoons so we won’t have to share and risk transmitting a virus,” replied Tom before he turned back to the car with a frown.
+“I’m not going any further this evening,” he said “Looks like major engine issues.
 I’ll need to hang with all of you until morning at least.
 Sure hope it stops snowing”